eye-division/ray-lee/_projects/chorus.md

 *Chorus* aims to bring a contemporary music and visual art spectacle to a very wide audience.&nbsp;*Chorus* was shortlisted for the 2014 BASCA British Composer of the Year award for sonic art.

-See the Guardian's Richard Williams' blog post about Chorus here:&nbsp;[https://thebluemoment.com/tag/ray-lee/](https://thebluemoment.com/tag/ray-lee/){: target="_blank"}
+See the Guardian’s Richard Williams’ blog post about Chorus here:&nbsp;[https://thebluemoment.com/tag/ray-lee/](https://thebluemoment.com/tag/ray-lee/){: target="_blank"}

 ***read more:***

-&nbsp;

 **Performance/Composition:**

 *Chorus* consists of a composed sequence of tones pitched from the Aeolian mode in concert A440.
 Over the period of the twenty to thirty minute composition (depending on the context) the twenty-eight discrete parts go through a series of changes in pitch allowing the work to develop from a series of pulses to held drones in various combinations of intervals to a resolution around the tonic.

 **Touring and restaging:**

+2020

+* Old Royal Naval College, Greenwich and Docklands International Festival

 2019